CSC207-2023Y-UofT/Transit-Simulator/README.md

-# Transit-system-tracker #
+# Transit Simulator #

-This program is a (mock) transit system tracker that has offers many functions to a user, from directions and local model schedules to the average customer, as well as offering statistics to the 'local' transit company who 'made' the program.
+This program is a (mock) transit system simulator that offers many functions to the user, from directions and local model schedules to the average customer, as well as providing statistics.

 This program is:
 - A group project for CSC207 in Summer 2023.
 - Made with Java.
 - A demonstration of Clean Architecture and design patterns in programming.
-- Licensed under the terms of the MIT license.
+- Licensed under the terms of the provided MIT license.

 ## Examples ##